 Spring Boot Configuration Best Practices

-Let’s take an example configuration file for zuul proxy:
+Consider the following example configuration file for a Zuul proxy:

 application.yml: